Cat Twitching in Sleep: Why it Happens and What to Do

 Why Do Cats Twitch in Their Sleep?

 Humans can experience a range of movements during sleep.
-When we first fall asleep, we might experience hypnic jerks, or what some call a sleep start.
-At the end of each 70 to 100-minute sleep cycle, we enter REM sleep—a sleep defined by increased brain activity (aka dreams) that might be accompanied by sleep talking and/or sleep twitching.
-Some people even experience a sleep disorder that occurs somewhere between wakefulness and sleep, known as sleepwalking.
+When we first fall asleep, we may experience hypnic jerks, or what some call a sleep start.
+At the end of each 70 to 100-minute sleep cycle, we enter REM.
+This sleep cycle is defined by increased brain activity as well as sleep talking, sleep twitching, and sometimes even sleep walking.

 According to Dr. Cathy Barnette, the notable difference between a cat’s REM stage and a human’s REM stage is timing.
-While humans have longer periods of REM sleep spaced relatively far apart, cats cycle in and out of REM sleep more quickly.
+While humans have longer periods of REM sleep spaced farther apart, cats cycle in and out of REM faster.

 “During REM sleep, a cat’s body normally goes into a state of complete muscular relaxation, the extent of which varies by individual,” Dr. Avery explains.
-Some nerve signals might make their way through the sleep paralysis and that’s when you’ll see the twitch of a paw or whisker.
+Some nerve signals may make their way through the sleep paralysis, causing a twitch of a paw or whisker.

 Do Cats Dream?